Clubs & Activities

 Students in all grades are invited to sign up for Drama Club through our After-school Adventures program.
 Students share their performances at our schoolwide Friday assemblies.

-Students in grades 4-6 participate in weekly engineering activities in the Science Lab.
+Students in grades 4-6 participate in weekly maker activities in the IDEAS Lab.
 We work through the engineering design process to find solutions to fun problems.
 Activities range from how to make the stickiest slime to which reindeer antler design will hold the most candy canes.

 Students in grades 5 and 6 are invited to become a Mathlete through membership in the Math Club.
 Students get together before and after school to work in groups and solve Math Club challenges.
 Select students are invited to represent the school during several competitions